M0rn1ngst4rr/AbbVassPointRename/README.md

 1. Create a folder Modules inside the folder where thy  rename.py file is
 2. Drop all the *.mod files you want to change inside that folder
-3. Iportant: WZx Modules are not working
+3. Important: WZx Modules are not working
 4. run the following comands

 Linux